v2ray/manual/en/configuration/protocols/vmess.md

   * `port`: Server port
   * `users`: An array where each entry is an VMess user
     * `id`: User ID, in the form of a [UUID](https://en.wikipedia.org/wiki/Universally_unique_identifier).
     * `alterId`: Number of alternative IDs.
 The alternative IDs will be generated in a deterministic way.
 Default to 0.
 Maximum 65535.
 Recommend 32.
+Its value must be not larger than the one in corresponding Inbound.
     * `level`: User level.
 See [Policy](../policy.md) for more detail.
     * `security`: Encryption method.
 Options are:
       * `"aes-128-cfb"`